tweag/python-monorepo-example/content/blog/2020-08-20-how-nix-grew-a-marketing-team.md

    If you remember, the navigation was different for each project that was listed on the website.
    We removed the project differentiation and unified navigation.
    This will show Nix ecosystem as a unified story and not a collection of projects.
-   One story is easier to follow then five.
+   One story is easier to follow than five.

 3. **Created a new learn page.**
    Discoverability of documentation was a huge problem.